Appeals Court Rules Trump's Accountants Must Turn Over Tax Records

 The appellate court's order upholds a U.S. District Court order from last month requiring Trump's accounting firm, Mazars USA, to turn over Trump's personal and business tax returns starting from 2011.

-As a candidate and as president, Trump has broken from long-standing practice to make his tax returns public.
+As a candidate and as president, Trump has broken from long-standing practice to make his returns public.
 Unlike other past presidents, Trump has also not divested from his business interests.

 Trump's attorneys claim that as president, he is immune from criminal investigation.
 A lower court found that argument "repugnant to the nation's fundamental structure and constitutional values."

-The appeals court did not rule on the merits of that claim, but said that because Vance's office was seeking the records from Trump's accounting firm, and not the president, the question of immunity was not a factor.
+The appeals court did not rule on the merits of that claim but said that because Vance's office was seeking the records from Trump's accounting firm, and not the president, the question of immunity was not a factor.

-"The subpoena at issue is directed not to the President, but to his accountants; compliance does not require the President to do anything at all," wrote Judge Robert Katzman, on behalf of the three-judge panel.
+"The subpoena at issue is directed not to the President, but to his accountants; compliance does not require the President to do anything at all," wrote Judge Robert Katzman on behalf of the three-judge panel.

 Vance's office is looking into whether any New York state laws were broken when Trump's then-attorney, Michael Cohen, arranged payments to adult film actress Stormy Daniels and former Playboy model Karen McDougal in the closing weeks of the 2016 election.
 Trump has denied having sexual relationships with the two women.